github/docs/content/get-started/using-github/accessibility-keyboard-shortcuts.md

 ---
 title: Accessibility keyboard shortcuts
-intro: 'You can disable character key shortcuts on {% data variables.product.prodname_dotcom %}.'
+intro: 'You can disable character key shortcuts on {% data variables.product.prodname_dotcom %} in your accessibility settings.'
 versions:
   fpt: '*'
   ghes: '>=3.4'